heiene/rgs/backend/tests/README.md

 # RGS Test Suite 🧪

-This directory contains the comprehensive test suite for the RGS (Round Golf System) backend.
+This directory contains the comprehensive test suite for the RGS (Rykket's Golf Service) backend.
 The tests ensure code quality, catch regressions, and serve as living documentation of the API behavior.

 ## 📁 Test Organization